-Areolar Reduction with Tubular Breasts
+Areola Reduction with Tubular Breasts

-If you are interested in learning more about Areola Reduction, call our office today at (925) 943-6353 to schedule a consultation.
+If you are interested in learning more about areola reduction, call our office today at (925) 943-6353 to schedule a consultation.

-Male Areola Reduction
+How Does Male Areola Reduction Work?

-Male Areola Reduction can be performed by itself or as part of another breast procedure.
+Male areola reduction can be performed by itself or as part of another breast procedure.
 The most common breast procedure for men is gynecomastia surgery (male breast reduction).
 With gynecomastia, the areola is often enlarged.
-Areola Reduction can reduce the overall size of the pigmented skin around the nipple, and provide a more masculine chest.
-When the nipple is large, nipple reduction, may also be desirable.
+Areola reduction can reduce the overall size of the pigmented skin around the nipple, and provide a more masculine chest.
+When the nipple is large, nipple reduction may also be desirable.

 Areola Reduction as a Solo Procedure